Visiting Assistant Professor

 English and Creative Writing

 Office: N105 Callaway Center.
-Fall 2017 office hours: Tuesday and Wednesday by appointment
+Spring 2018 office hours: Tuesday and Wednesday by appointment

 Emily Leithauser studied publishing at the Columbia School of Journalism and worked for the history, women’s studies, and psychology editors at Palgrave Macmillan, St. Martin’s Press (New York) before earning her MFA in poetry at Boston University.
 In Boston, she also served as the editorial assistant to the poetry editor of The Atlantic.